What is a hotel revenue management system?

 In short, an RMS is a data connector.
 It pulls in data from various sources, including your hotel’s booking history, current occupancy, competitor rates, market demand trends, and even local events.
 It analyses all this information in real time and recommends optimal pricing for each room type.

-Many RMS platforms also update your rates automatically across your direct booking site and connected OTAs, so you don’t have to log in to multiple platforms.
+Many revenue management platforms also update your rates automatically across your direct booking site and connected OTAs, so you don’t have to log in to multiple platforms.
 You can set rules and thresholds, such as minimum and maximum prices or lead-time strategies, so the system aligns with your business goals.

 Some tools go a step further by offering demand forecasts and performance dashboards.
 These insights help you plan staffing, promotions, and even room availability across different distribution channels.